Cox proportional-hazards regression

 Survival time: The name of the variable containing the time to reach the event of interest, or the time of follow-up.

 Endpoint: The name of a variable containing codes 1 for the cases that reached the endpoint, or code 0 for the cases that have not reached the endpoint, either because they withdrew from the study, or the end of the study was reached.
+If your data are coded differently, you can use the Define status tool to recode your data.

 Predictor variables: Names of variables that you expect to predict survival time.

-The Cox proportional regression model assumes that the effects of the predictor variables are constant over time.
-Furthermore there should be a linear relationship between the endpoint and predictor variables.
+The Cox proportional regression model assumes that the effects of the predictor variablesare constant over time.
+Furthermore there should be a linear relationship between theendpoint and predictor variables.
 Predictor variables that have a highly skewed distribution may require logarithmic transformation to reduce the effect of extreme values.
 Logarithmic transformation of a variable var can be obtained by entering LOG(var) as predictor variable.

 In the example (taken from Bland, 2000), "survival time" is the time to recurrence of gallstones following dissolution (variable Time).
 Recurrence is coded in the variable Recurrence (1= yes, 0 =No).
 Predictor variables are Dis (= number of months previous gallstones took to dissolve), Mult (1 in case of multiple previous gallstones, 0 in case of single previous gallstones), and Diam (maximum diameter of previous gallstones).